 This can be one of the most difficult types of infestation to get rid of, because there are a lot of places in a car for the bees to hide.
 Running the car can agitate them into a frenzy, and bug sprays aren’t guaranteed to kill all the bees.

-Call a beekeeper immediately if you think you have a swarm nesting in your car and never try to remove or kill them yourself.
+Call a beekeeper or exterminator immediately if you think you have a swarm nesting in your car and never try to remove or kill them yourself.

-There are some more generic ways to get rid of your bee problem.
+Here are some additional methods for bee removal.
 These are pretty effective, and you probably won’t have to spend any money to do them, as they use common household items.
+Just remember, your mileage using these methods may vary.

 Removal Using Bee Lures

-When you want to get rid of a bee colony without killing any, it’s often as easy as feeding them.
+When you want to get rid of a bee colony without killing any bees, it’s often as easy as feeding them.
 Grab some mangoes, ripe pears, or pineapple from the fridge and cut them into chunks.
-Put these into an open ziplock and sit it somewhere between 15 and 20 feet from the hive.
+Put these into an open zip lock and sit it somewhere between 15 and 20 feet from the hive.

 Bees love strong, sweet smells and will start visiting the bag frequently.
 After a couple days, move the bag a few feet further away so the bees will follow.
 Eventually, most bees will relocate their hive to be closer to the lure.